 The scene above may be somewhat idealized, but it does evoke what life was like for many people in North America in the early 1950s.
-Scroll across a larger copy of the illustration (220K JPEG) which was originally one of a series of similar General Motors advertisements and appeared in LIFE magazine in 1953.
-(The Jeep was added from a 1953 Saturday Evening Post ad.)
-Some of the details worth noticing include the mechanic helping the little girl with her roller skates, the postman thinking about how a Jeep might be a nice vehicle for delivering mail, the groom getting ticketed for having an unsafe vehicle, and the African-American man washing a car out back.
+See a larger copy of the illustration (220K JPEG) which was originally one of a series of similar General Motors advertisements and appeared in LIFE magazine in 1953.
+The Jeep was added from a 1953 Willys ad.
+Some of the details worth noticing include the mechanic helping the little girl with her roller skates, the postman thinking about how a Jeep might be a nice vehicle for delivering mail, the groom getting ticketed for having an unsafe vehicle, and the only African-American in the picture, washing a car out back.

 I don't know the actual date when the first CJ-3B (serial number 453GB2 10001) rolled off the Jeep assembly line (see On the Line in Toledo) but 1 August 1952 was the beginning of the 1953 model year for Willys.
 Some records show only 2,360 of the new Universal Jeeps built during 1952, so production may not have started until late in the year.
 But Glenn Houston remembers that Art Rodda already owned CJ-3B Number 9 in Oregon in August.
 I also have a report of serial number 18134 being exported to Brazil in 1952, which would mean over 8000 units built that year.

 Willys was still losing money, and Kaiser would have to kill the new Aero-Willys passenger cars and start concentrating on Jeeps, before turning a profit in 1956.
 But Edgar Kaiser and his father Henry were used to dealing with big problems; in 1953 they appeared before a U.S. Senate committee (left) to defend the cost of the flying boxcar cargo planes they were building for the Air Force, in a futile attempt to prevent their contract from being cancelled.
 This photo appeared in LIFE magazine.